Are You a Healthy Person? 4 Daily Habits to Boost Your Health

 After exercising, wash away germs and with Lifebuoy Bar Soap, which is available in three variants: Total 10, Lemon Fresh, and Mild Care; and comes in three sizes: 110g bars, 75g bars, and triples packs 2.
 You could also use Lifebuoy Bodywash, available in 450ml and 200ml pumps and refill packs.
 Both formulations have ActivSilver+, one of nature’s most powerful germ-fighting ingredients.

 If you’re a big snacker — as in you’re always munching on chips, popcorn, or sweets throughout the day — it’s time to switch it up and make healthier choices.
 We’re not saying you should give up snacking altogether, just the ones that have trans fats, artificial sweeteners, and other ingredients that can cause diseases.
 Eat more real fruit and nuts and avoid sodas and other drinks.

 Another tip is to chew your food slowly and thoroughly.
 A study published in the American Journal of Nutrition states that chewing more decreases the risk for obesity.
 According to their research, people who chew more (around 40 chews per bite) consume 12% fewer calories than people who chew 15 only 15 times per bite.
 So, just chew it!

-Don’t take your teeth for granted — dental hygiene should be an essential part of your daily life.
+Don’t take your teeth for granted — good teeth hygiene should be an essential part of your daily life.
 Keeping your mouth, teeth, and gums clean and healthy by brushing your teeth twice a day and gargling with mouthwash in between brushes can help prevent diseases.
-The Centers for Disease Control and Prevention (CDC) recommends brushing with fluoride toothpaste to protect teeth from plaque and tooth decay, and regular flossing.
+The Centers for Disease Control and Prevention (CDC) recommends brushing with to protect teeth from plaque and tooth decay, and regular flossing.